tintinweb/DSAregenK/README.md

 =========

 Recover the private key from signed DSA messages with weak coefficient 'k'.
-The coefficient is considered weak if 'k' is not unique and not totally random for all signed messages.
+The coefficient is considered weak if 'k' is

-Given two+ signed message hashes h(mA),h(mB) with signatures (rA,sA) and (rB,sB) where rA==rB and shared public_key
-coefficients (at least subprime q) one can reconstruct the private key that was used to sign these messages.
+* not unique for all signed messages
+* not randomly selected for all signed messages
+* too small (brute_force)

 DSA Signature (r,s):